openmessaging/openchaos/README.md

       Whether to install program.
 It will download the installation package on each cluster node.
 When you first use OpenChaos to test a distributed system, it should be true.
       Default: false
+    --restart
+      Whether to restart program.
+If you want the nodes to be restarted, and shut down after the experiment, it should be true.
+      Default: false
     -t, --limit-time
       Chaos execution time in seconds (excluding check time and recovery